efmkoene/efmkoene.github.io/aboutme.md

 subtitle: ""
 ---

 My name is Erik Koene, I am  PhD student at the ETH Zürich.
-Please find [my CV in PDF format](/assets/docs/CV_English-2.pdf), or read on for more information!
+Please find [my CV in PDF format](/assets/docs/CV_English-2.pdf), or read on for more information.

 ## Education